gokulkrishh/problems/README.md

 # Data Structure and Algorithms Problems

+*One of my goal in 2018 is to get better at problem solving.
+Hence this repo 🤨*

 > One problem per day 🤪

-**One of my goal in 2018 is to get better at problem solving.
-Hence this repo 🤨**

 | Current Status|     Stats     |
 | :------------: | :----------: |
 | Total Problems | 1 |

-## Algorithms
+## Array

 | Problems|     Solutions     |
 | :------------: | :----------: |